vcflib/vcflib/README.md

-Build dependencies can be viewed in the Travis-CI and github-CI scripts (see badges above), as well as [guix.scm](./guix.scm) used by us to create the build environment.
+Build dependencies can be viewed in the Travis-CI and github-CI scripts (see badges above), as well as [guix.scm](./guix.scm) used by us to create the build environment (for instructions see the header of guix.scm).
 Essentially:

 - C++ compiler
 - htslib